oneapi-src/oneVPL-cpu/BUILD.md

        pacman -Syu
        pacman --needed -Sy mingw-w64-x86_64-toolchain base-devel yasm nasm mingw-w64-x86_64-cmake git python-pip mingw-w64-x86_64-meson mingw-w64-x86_64-ninja
 ```
-Note: while the msys2 shell is used for this step in initial setup it is
+Note: While the msys2 shell is used for this step in initial setup it is
 not otherwise supported as a build or run environment.

 ## Configuring the Ubuntu Environment

-From a shell as root:
+From a shell as root, enter the following:

 ```bash
        apt update